 Col.-I used to say that, if worse come to worst, I was strong enough to dig or heave coal for a living, but I see by the papers that there are a million unemployed workingmen in the country, and I'm afraid I should have to take my place at the end of a pretty long cue.
 In his baccalaureate, last Sunday, Prex got eloquent about the world's need of workers and the careers of usefulness that were just begging us to follow them.
 What rot!
 As a matter of fact, the world doesn't want any more workers, it has got too many already; too many lawyers, too many doctors, too many parsons, too many tradesmen, too many mechanics, too many day laborers.
-If a man is going to get a chance to work, whether to dig, teach, or cure people, he has to fight for One would think that the world would welcome workers, for, after all, it is work that makes wealth.
+If a man is going to get a chance to work, whether to dig, teach, or cure people, he has to fight for it.
+I don't understand it.
+It is all a muddle.
+One would think that the world would welcome workers, for, after all, it is work that makes wealth.